dschmenk/sxToys/wx/sxtdi/README.md

 ![sxTDI Align](https://github.com/dschmenk/sxToys/blob/master/images/sxtdi-align.png)

-sxTDI will pick a "best candidate" star to track.
+sxTDI will pick a "best candidate" star to track and draw a green ellipse around it's exaggerated centroid.
 It will calculate the up and down drift as well as the scan rate and display them in the status bar.
 If the status bar is too small, simply resize the window until you can see it fully.
+It might seem that the best star wasn't chosen to track, however the algorithm tries to pick a candidate star in the middle/left side of the image for starters.
+This will allow the least amount of differential drift between the top and bottom and give the scan rate calculation the most time to converge on an accurate rate.
+If a dim star is chosen, it may not provide the best calculated scan rate, or get dropped.
+Be a little patient for a bright candidate to show up.
 Should the tracking star get occluded by clouds or run off the frame, you will see this windows pop up, and alignment will cease:

 ![sxTDI Lost](https://github.com/dschmenk/sxToys/blob/master/images/sxtdi-lost.png)